soitun/BotBrowser/CLI_FLAGS.md

 ```

 ### `--bot-canvas-record-file`
-Canvas forensics and fingerprint analysis.
+Canvas forensics and tracking analysis.

 Records all Canvas 2D API calls to a JSONL file for forensic analysis and future replay capabilities.